Infolinks

 Application: This field displays the current value, if set, for all users working under responsibilities owned by the application identified in the Find Profile Values block.

-This field displays the current value, if set, for all users working
+Responsibility: This field displays the current value, if set, for all users working under the responsibility identified in the Find Profile Values block.

 User: This field displays the current value, if set, for the application user identified in the Find Profile Values block.